Arceus-999/AI-ASSIGNMENT-4/telangana_map_coloring/readme.md

 This code applies the **Map Coloring Problem** to all 33 districts of Telangana using a backtracking approach.

- The main objcetive is to assign a color to each district such that **no two neighboring districts share the same color**.
+ The main objective is to assign a color to each district such that **no two neighboring districts share the same color**.

 ---